-Known by the people of Chester and Montgomery counties simply as “Andy,” Senator Andrew E. Dinniman has been recognized as an advocate for communities and families through three decades in public service.
+Known by the people of Chester County simply as “Andy,” Senator Andrew E. Dinniman is recognized as a leader in education and an advocate for communities and families through three decades in public service.

-Senator Dinniman serves as minority chairman of the Education Committee and is a member of the Community, Economic and Recreational Development, Environmental Resources and Energy, Agriculture and Rural Affairs and State Government committees.
+Dinniman being sworn in to his second term in the Pennsylvania Senate following his 2008 reelection.
+Senator Dinniman serves as minority chairman of the Education Committee and is a member of the Agriculture and Rural Affairs, Environmental Resources and Energy, State Government, Transportation, and Veterans Affairs and Emergency Preparedness committees.

-In addition, Senator Dinniman belongs to the BIGS (Big Brothers and Big Sisters) Caucus, the Brain Injury Caucus, the Community College Caucus, the Diabetes Caucus, the Early Childhood Education Caucus, Fire and Emergency Services Caucus, the International Commerce Caucus, the Joint House and Senate Autism Caucus, the Legislative Hunger Caucus, the Life Science and Biotechnology Caucus, the Nonprofit Charitable Caucus, the YMCA Legislative Caucus and the Muhlenberg German-American Caucus.
+In addition, Senator Dinniman belongs to the Brain Injury Caucus, the Community College Caucus, the Diabetes Caucus, the Early Childhood Education Caucus, Fire and Emergency Services Caucus, the International Commerce Caucus, the Joint House and Senate Autism Caucus, the Legislative Hunger Caucus, the Life Science and Biotechnology Caucus, the Nonprofit Charitable Caucus, and the YMCA Legislative Caucus.

 Dinniman resides in West Whiteland Township with his wife, Margo.
 Together they have a daughter, Alexis.